mrshimi17/GherkinScriptsAutoGeneration/README.md

     // Write code here that turns the phrase above into concrete actions throw new PendingException();
 }
+6. Verify the .feature files and stepdefinition.java file by opening them in eclipse.
 ```

 ## Production Build and Installation